mckennapsean/dissertation/content/03-framework.md

 such as the details of how to encode a data item or which algorithms to utilize.

-## Deploy Design Activity

-The fourth activity in the framework is the **deploy** activity, with the
-motivation: *to bring a prototype into effective action in a real-world setting in order to support the target users' work and goals.* The overall artifact of this activity is a usable visualization system.
-This activity and its methods are largely dominated by those from software engineering, with the focus of supporting target users utilizing the tool.
-Thus, the artifacts of the deploy stage touch on decisions made at the algorithm level of the nested model, as well as other decisions that are not necessarily about the visualization design itself, such as integration with existing software, databases, etc. This activity is the ultimate goal of problem-driven visualization design since it supports real-world users in their own work environments.
+This activity and its methods
+are largely dominated by those from software engineering, with the focus of supporting target users utilizing the tool.
+Thus, the artifacts of the deploy stage touch on decisions made at the algorithm level of the nested model, as well as other decisions that are not necessarily about the visualization design itself, such as integration with existing software, databases, etc.